ACosmosDarkly/acosmosdarkly.github.io/_books/current-reading.md

 The Guns of August - Barbara W. Tuchman

 Homo Deus - Yuval Noah Harari

+The Horror Stories of Robert E. Howard - Robert E. Howard

 How to Defeat a Demon King in Ten Easy Steps - Andrew Rowe